-- the information specified in Annex VII to REACH, for registration at 1-10 tonnes per year (tpa), or as a transported isolated intermediate in quantity above 1000 tpa; - the information specified in Annexes VII, VIII and IX to REACH, for registration at 100-1000 tpa; - the information specified in Annexes VII to X to REACH, for registration at more than 1000 tpa.
+- the information specified in Annexes VII and VIII to REACH, for registration at 10-100 tpa; - the information specified in Annexes VII, VIII and IX to REACH, for registration at 100-1000 tpa.

 You are only required to share the costs of information that you must submit to fulfil your information requirements.